Lung Transplant Patient Stories

 After having a pulmonary embolism a few years earlier, he had been diagnosed with Factor V Leiden, an inherited blood-clotting disorder that can increase the risks of developing abnormal blot clots.
 Lemmon, who had three more pulmonary embolisms, was going to undergo final evaluations for lung transplant consideration near his home in Connecticut.

-After nine days in the hospital, a pair of lungs became available for Lemmon from a deceased donor who had been infected with hepatitis C, but the infection was eradicated after a few months of medication.
+Lemmon was placed on ECMO.
+The technology supports or replaces the patient’s lung function while waiting for donor lungs for transplantation.
+After nine days in the hospital, a pair of lungs became available from a deceased donor who had been infected with hepatitis C, but the infection was eradicated after a few months of medication.
+It took Lemmon approximately six weeks to start feeling more like himself.

-It took him approximately six weeks to start feeling more like himself.
 Several years after the transplant, he had had no infections or signs of rejection.
 "I want to say a sincere thank you to my donor," Lemmon said.
 "This individual saved my life.
 Everyone should become a donor.
 It gives people like me a second chance."

 Karen Atri-Mercado